MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-install-windows-client.md

 ---
 title: The Global Secure Access client for Windows
 description: The Global Secure Access client secures network traffic at the end-user device.
-This article describes how to download and install the windows client. ms.service: global-secure-access ms.topic: how-to ms.date: 07/24/2024
+This article describes how to download and install the Windows client. ms.service: global-secure-access ms.topic: how-to ms.date: 07/24/2024